-The Coaching Committee along with the Travel Team Committee will have the primary responsibility for monitoring the travel team coaches to make sure that they are adhering to this policy as outlined herein.
+The Coaching Committee will have the primary responsibility for monitoring the travel team coaches to make sure that they are adhering to this policy as outlined herein.

 The DYHA Board reserves the right to review the performance of Travel Team coaches by offering recommendations for improvements when deemed necessary.
 Based upon the review of the individual's performance, the DYHA Board may elect to remove a coach from his or her position.
 This decision requires a two-thirds majority vote.